If Jesus Rose from the Dead, then (#20) Jesus Was and Is Alive

 • The earthquake, the angel, the rolling away of the stone.

-• The terror of the guards and subsequent fleeing their post.
+• The terror of the guards and subsequently leaving their post.

 • The women seeing the empty tomb and angels declaring the resurrection.